Rosen Law Firm Encourages iLearningEngines, Inc. Investors to Inquire About Securities Class Action Investigation - AILE

 What to do next: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=28305 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.

 What is this about: On August 29, 2024, Hindenburg Research issued a report on iLearningEngines entitled, "iLearningEngines: An Artificial Intelligence SPAC With Artificial Partners And Artificial Revenue."
-The report states several concerns regarding iLearningEngines' operations.
-According to the report, iLearningEngines was asked if "Technology Partner", a UAE-based entity named Experion Technologies, was a related party, to which they responded it was not.
-However, nearly all of iLearningEngines' revenue and expenses appear to run through "Technology Partner."
-The report concludes "the majority of iLearningEngines' revenue doesn't exist, and that its relationship with the mystery "Technology Partner" is merely a conduit for falsifying its financials."
+Hindenburg stated it suspected the "[iLearningEngine's] revenue and expenses are largely fake," and nearly all iLearningEngines revenue and expenses "seem to be run through an undisclosed related party, an unnamed 'Technology Partner'" Further, Hindenburg concluded its belief iLearningEngines had "lied to the SEC" when iLearningEngines told the SEC "Technology Partner" was not a related party.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.